Skip to main content

 Employed student psychiatric nurse (ESPN)

-Students enrolled in a BCCNM recognized entry-level registered psychiatric nursing program and who are in good standing may be eligible to apply for registration as an employed student psychiatric nurse (ESPN).
-ESPNs carry out nursing activities which they have acquired the competence to safely perform as part of their entry-level nursing program and with supervision from a nurse.
+Students enrolled in a BCCNM recognized entry-level bachelor of psychiatric nursing education program who are in good standing may be eligible to apply for licensing as an employed student psychiatric nurse (ESPN).

 900 – 200 Granville St